-Self publishing is not the only way to achieve ultimate goals, since it can be a long, hard road to riches or encouraging people to change their attitudes and behavior.
+Self-publishing is not the only way to achieve ultimate goals since it can be a long, hard road to riches or encouraging people to change their attitudes and behavior.
 Could you instead volunteer for your cause, or get involved in a community of people who share your passions and ideals?
-Becoming an author is just one of many paths to make an impact on society.
+Becoming an author is just one of many paths to making an impact on society.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.